grian32/gini/README.md

 # gini

-A simple INI parser for Deno
+A small and quick INI parser for Deno.

+(also it has no deps :o)

 ## Example Code